gawati/gawati-docs/docs/source/development/installationsystem.rst

 all components of this installer including the script itself

 version
  Different versions may be available for installation.
-The chosen veryion must be denoted for the installation::
+The chosen version must be denoted for the installation::

   version=1.0